AyanSujon/true-care-v2/README.md

 ## Features

 * **Dashboard:** Separate views for Admin and Users
+* **Booking Invoice Email Sent:** After successfully booking a service, the user will receive a confirmation invoice email.
 * **Service Bookings:** Book caretakers for different services
 * **My Bookings Page:** Track all user bookings with status updates
 * **Authentication:** NextAuth implemented with session proxy